20 Frequently Asked Questions About Birds: Answered Thoroughly

 Can I ask you a weird question?
 Do birds pee?
 You’ve never thought of that, right?
 And here’s another good one: can birds smell?

 These are questions that stop you right in your track.
 At first, the answer seems obvious, but once you pause to try and find an answer, you realize the horrible truth: you don’t know.
+If you are a bird watcher, you need to know these.

 I have compiled a list of twenty questions about birds that are a mystery to many of us.
 Some of them are weird and interesting.
 Some of them have a high practical value.
 But one fact remains constant: all the answers are educational.